VUEngine/vuengine.github.io/documentation/user-guide/stages.md

 }
 ```

-The game logic should always manipulate `Actor`s and not `Sprite`s, `Texture`s or `CharSets`.
+The game logic should always manipulate [Actor](/documentation/api/class-actor/)s and not [Sprite](/documentation/api/class-sprite/)s, [Texture](/documentation/api/class-texture/)s or [CharSets](/documentation/api/class-charsets/).
 There are applications for those, like implementing special effects or managing a global image, maybe to save on performance.
-But in general, `Actor`s are the main citizens in VUEngine based games.
+But in general, [Actor](/documentation/api/class-actor/)s are the main citizens in VUEngine based games.

-You acquire a direct reference to a newly spawned `Actor` when using the above methods:
+You acquire a direct reference to a newly spawned [Actor](/documentation/api/class-actor/) when using the above methods:

 ```cpp
 /*